DaktaDeo/multipass-docs/src/guide/apps/calendar-events/introduction.md

 The 'calendar-events' app puts you in control of your event planning.

-Not only can you efficiently reuse multipass data, but you also have the option to access premium features like digital registration.
+Not only can you efficiently reuse Multipass data, but you also have the option to access premium features like digital registration.

 However, a standout capability of this app is its seamless export to Excel.